 The BH consists of at least two ports—one directing toward the NA and another directing toward the ARI—but may contain many more ports when the AN consists of multiple NAs and eventually has interconnections with multiple ARs.
 The BH forwards the datapath from the NA over R6 toward the AR over R3 or eventually also to other NAs, when LAN characteristic or Tree characteristic behavior is part of configuration information received from the ANC.
 Forwarding behavior of the BH may be either point-to-point between a single R6 and a single R3, or it may realize LAN or Tree forwarding characteristics when multiple NAs and/or multiple ARs are connected and assigned to the same datapath.

-Identifiers:

-BH-ID

-As defined in Section 6.8

-R6-Port ID

-Represents the port of the BH toward the NA.
-An R6-Port may concurrently serve multiple datapaths.

-R3-Port ID

-Represents the port of the BH toward the AR.
-An R3-Port may concurrently serve multiple datapaths.

 Access router interface (ARI)

 The ARI is the endpoint of the datapath at the access router.
 It terminates the datapath toward the router, which forwards user payload to communication peers not residing on the same datapath based on IP addresses.